 Born on Feb.
 24, 1981, Branson Kayne Perry was raised in Missouri and graduated from Nodaway-Holt High School in 1999.
 After working as a roofer for some time, he lost his job and decided to help with a traveling petting zoo as he looked for another occupation.

 Perry’s parents were divorced, and he lived with his father, Bob Perry, at 304 West Oak Street.
 Although Perry suffered from tachycardia, which made his heart race, he was quite active.
 He had a black belt in hapkido and enjoyed lifting weights.

-All told, he lived a relatively quiet life until that fateful day in 2001.
+All told, he lived a relatively uneventful life until that fateful day in 2001.